 Book

-American Psycho (Bret Easton Ellis)
+American Psycho (1991 roman, Bret Easton Ellis)

 Book